 HARVEY DAY THE 3RD: April 13 at Minnesota

 What could warm a Mets fan’s heart more than a Saturday afternoon in April in Minneapolis?
 As long as you weren’t actually sitting at Target Field, this 35-degree Harvey Day was the hottest stuff yet.
 Matt no-hit the Twins through six innings.
-It was an erstwhile Minnesotan that removed “first no-hitter” from the Metropolitan bucket list, but still, who wouldn’t want Harvey to also achieve the heretofore purely fantastical feat in his 13th major league outing?
+It was an erstwhile Minnesotan who removed “first no-hitter” from the Metropolitan bucket list, but still, who wouldn’t want Harvey to also achieve the heretofore purely fantastical feat in his 13th major league outing?
 Well, Terry Collins could have done without the question shifting from theoretical to pressing given his pitch-count anxieties with Johan Santana the previous June 1.
 It never became an issue in this 4-2 win once Justin Morneau shot a slider off the right field foul pole with two out in the seventh.
 Matt wound up going eight, giving up two hits, walking two and moving with ease to 3-0.
 As for failing to pitch the second no-hitter in New York Mets history, Harvey promised, “I’ll be pushing for another one.”

 HARVEY DAY THE 4TH: April 19 vs. Washington